 Night at the Gates of Hell Closing Thoughts

 The weapons are a bit clunky, though they were sort of meant to be that way.
 They’re just a bit too slow to aim and fire.
-That would be okay, but on top of that it’s also inaccurate.
+That would be okay, but on top of that it’s also horribly inaccurate.
 After firing, the revolver is all over the place and my bullet doesn’t seem to hit where I aimed.
-It feels sort of like I’m playing Fallout 3 or New Vegas at those times.
+It feels sort of like I’m playing Fallout 3 at those times.
 Again the accuracy would be understandable, but the yanking and jittering of the gun made me think something was flawed or glitched in the design.

 Besides that, I do think there were a bit too many jump scares.
 Not every zombie encounter has to be one.
 Plus on the first level, it sounds like there’s constant jump scare sounds for zombies right up to your ear, but there’s actually none nearby.
 They don’t sound like ambient zombie noises, those would be welcome of course.
 If it was a bit more distant and quieter then that would fit in perfectly.
 Instead it comes off as yet another jump scare.